-At one point or another, odds are you’re going to want to pull your hair out of your face.
-But any old hair tie won’t do: Some ponytail holders will trap and break dry or fine hair; others will leave creases on thick, kinky hair.
-And office-supply rubber brands are a nonstarter no matter what your hair type.
-Use the wrong hair tie, and your stylist will likely be able to spot the breakage and damage at a glance. (“A major issue with common hair ties is that your hair gets stuck in the fibers, and when you pull them out, you’re pulling out hair,” says Dominick Pucciarello, a New York hairstylist.)
-So to find the best hair ties for all kinds of hair, we asked seven hairdressers to share their favorite elastics, ties, and bands.
+Odds are, at one point or another, you’re going to want to pull your hair out of your face.
+But a surprising amount of the hair ties on the market will actually do your hair more harm than good.
+Some ponytail holders will trap and break dry or fine hair.
+Others will leave creases on thick, kinky hair.
+Use the wrong hair tie and your stylist will most likely be able to spot the breakage and damage at a glance.
+“A major issue with common hair ties is that your hair gets stuck in the fibers, and when you pull them out, you’re pulling out hair,” says Dominick Pucciarello, a New York hairstylist.
+So to find the best hair ties — the kind that’ll treat your precious strands with kid gloves — for all kinds of hair, we asked eight hairdressers to share their favorite elastics, ties, pins, and bands.

-Several stylists agreed that Scünci No Slip Grips are great for basically all types and textures of hair.
+Two of the stylists we talked to agree that Scünci No-Slip Grips are great for basically all types and textures of hair.
 “Whether you have heavy hair or fragile, finer hair, No Slip Grip holds hair in place without any damage,” says Laura Polko, a Los Angeles hairstylist.
 Liana Zingarino, a stylist at Serge Normant by John Frieda Salon in New York, confirms that they work well for wavy and curly types, too.
-“They have the same sleek, anti-breakage appeal as Scünci’s traditional no-damage ties, but are made of a thicker, anti-slip material to keep curls in place,” she says.
+“They have the same sleek, anti-breakage appeal as Scünci’s traditional no-damage ties but are made of a thicker, anti-slip material to keep curls in place,” she says.

-Best hair ties for fine, straight, or wavy hair
+Best hair ties for damaged or processed hair

 “My absolute favorite hair ties are the Goody Ouchless elastics,” says Felix Fischer, a hairstylist in New York.
 “They’re perfect for every texture because they’ll never pull on the shaft, which is great for hair that needs some extra TLC,” he adds.
 These are also nice because they’re available in black, brown (seen here), and blond, so that the colors help the tie blend seamlessly into strands.